 Property management fees are the fees that are charged monthly by a property management company for its services.
 Leasing fees are the fees that are sometimes charged by property managers for the process of setting up a new tenant in one of the properties; its name directly ties into the leasing process.

 If you are a landlord in Toronto, the property management company of choice will determine how effectively the property is managed.
 You should focus on the commitment of the selected firm and its costs.
 One outstanding firm that has won the hearts of real estate investors is Buttonwood Property Management.

 The most notable thing about Buttonwood Property Management is its commitment to low fees.
 Management holds the view that the investor or landlord should enjoy greater returns on investment (ROI).
 Here is a closer look at the Buttonwood Property Management price list:

-- The monthly management fee is 6% and this fee is capped at $230.
-The low fee makes Buttonwood Property Management among the cheapest in the market.
+- The monthly management fee is 6%, and this fee is capped at $190 for a condo unit and at $230 for houses.
+The low fee makes Buttonwood Property Management among the best value in the market, including both quality and price.
 For example, other companies charge between 6% and 12%.

 - An invitation fee or property set-up fee is free at Buttonwood Property Management.
 However, other companies charge a fee of between $150 and $300.

 - The tenant placement fee without MLS is free.
 However, a placement fee with MLS attracts a small fee of ½ a month’s rent and an additional $200 to cater for the MLS fee.
 This cost is minimal when compared to other companies that charge a full month’s rent for bringing in a new tenant.